YAM V1 (YAM) Trading 17.7% Lower Over Last 7 Days

-YAM V1 (YAM) traded 0.2% lower against the dollar during the twenty-four hour period ending at 8:00 AM ET on September 29th.
-YAM V1 has a market cap of $7.29 million and $8,946.00 worth of YAM V1 was traded on exchanges in the last day.
-In the last week, YAM V1 has traded down 17.7% against the dollar.
-One YAM V1 coin can now be purchased for approximately $0.16 or 0.00000809 BTC on major cryptocurrency exchanges.
+YAM V1 (YAM) traded down 0.2% against the US dollar during the 1 day period ending at 0:00 AM E.T. on September 30th.
+YAM V1 has a total market capitalization of $6.92 million and approximately $8,946.00 worth of YAM V1 was traded on exchanges in the last day.
+In the last week, YAM V1 has traded down 17.7% against the US dollar.
+One YAM V1 coin can now be bought for approximately $0.15 or 0.00000767 BTC on popular cryptocurrency exchanges.

 - Tarality (TARAL) traded down 11.3% against the dollar and now trades at $0.0008 or 0.00000004 BTC.